steveblue/angular2-rollup/README.md

 In order to build for production, you need to install [Closure Compiler](https://developers.google.com/closure/compiler/).
 Closure Compiler is the only tool that we found would transpile the ES2015 Rollup Bundle to ES5 with 100% reliability after it was processed with `ngc`.
 Closure Compiler is also a great solution because it optimizes the bundle and does code checking after Rollup tree shakes the application.
 Google uses Closure Compiler internally to optimize JavaScript files for production.

 To run Closure Compiler, you need to install the [Java SDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) and the application file found [at the bottom of this page](https://developers.google.com/closure/compiler/).
-Rename the .jar file (ex: closure-compiler-v20160822.jar ) to `compiler.jar` and place it in `src/pubic/compiler.jar`.
-This file is in the .gitignore, which is why you have to manually install it.
+Rename the .jar file (ex: closure-compiler-v20160822.jar ) to `compiler.jar` and copy it into the project root directory (`./compiler.jar`).
+This file is in the `.gitignore`, which is why you have to manually install it.
 We tested the JavaScript version of Closure Compiler and found it resulted in `out of process memory` issues with multiple versions of `node`, which is why the Java application is necessary.

 To build your application, run: